w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

 Introduce other navigation mechanisms that may be used depending on the characteristics of the website or application.
-Emphasize that WCAG requires that there be multiple ways to reach a specific web page or application view, but that it is not required to use every single navigation mechanism described below.
+Emphasize that different groups of users rely on different navigation mechanisms, so designers need to assess which ones to use to favor user various experiences.

 #### Learning Outcomes for Topic

 Students should be able to:

-* define blocks of repeated content, such as navigation bars and header contents, and define mechanisms to skip such blocks using at least one of the following:
+* define blocks of repeated content, such as navigation bars and header contents, and define mechanisms to skip such blocks using the following approaches:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
-  * links at the top of the page that go to each area of the content
+  * tables of contents at the top of the page that go to each area of the content
-  * an expandable and collapsible menu to make it easier for users to skip the menu
+  * expandable and collapsible contents to make it easier for users to skip over them
-* provide other navigation mechanisms to ensure web pages and application views can be reached using several of the following methods:
+* provide other navigation mechanisms to ensure web pages and application views can be reached using the following methods:
   * search functionalities that support navigating to specific parts of the site
   * site maps to provide an overview of the entire website
-  * tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content
+* balance the use of navigation mechanisms to avoid distractions and unnecessary noise

 #### Teaching Ideas for Topic